-There are two types of internship opportunities available through the Business Certificate programs.
-With the Business Essentials program, students are placed in an internship position within a department at UC San Diego.
-In the Business Management programs, students seek internships at companies in the San Diego community with the help and guidance of the program director.
+There are two types of internship opportunities available through the Business Certificate Programs.
+Business Essentials students are placed in internship positions within departments at UC San Diego.
+Business Management students seek internships at companies in the San Diego community with the help and guidance of program staff.
 All internships are designed to introduce students to the American workplace and help them better understand business practices in the U.S.

-One of the most rewarding experiences that students are involved in after being accepted into the Business Management Certificate program is an unpaid 120-hour internship with one of San Diego’s dynamic companies.
+One of the most rewarding experiences that students have after being accepted into the Business Management Certificate program is an unpaid 120-hour internship with one of San Diego’s dynamic companies.
 San Diego’s economy is one of diversity, made up of many start-ups, and small and mid-size companies in a variety of industries.
-International trade is a major contributor to San Diego’s dynamic economic performance, as well as organizations associated with manufacturing, military and defense, and the multi-billion dollar visitor and hospitality industry.
-Emerging growth areas include telecommunications, electronics, computers, software, and biotechnology.
-San Diego is home to five Fortune 1000 companies, including Qualcomm, Sempra Energy, SAIC, Jack-in-the-Box, and Leap Wireless.
+International trade is a major contributor to San Diego’s economy, as well as organizations associated with manufacturing, military and defense, and the multi-billion dollar visitor and hospitality industry.
+Other areas include telecommunications, electronics, computers, software and biotechnology.

-To prepare for their internship, students participate in classroom work during their first quarter, called Directed Studies (worth 2 credits), to ensure that their resumes are competitive and flawless.
-Students are offered tips and techniques on proper business etiquette for interviewing and correspondence, and they are given contact information for targeted companies with whom UCSD has built an extensive relationship.
-They are coached on how to proceed through the process, including researching companies, making contact, following up, conducting an interview, and accepting an offer.
+To prepare for their internships, students participate during the first quarter in a special course that assists them in preparing resumes that are competitive and flawless.
+Students are offered tips and techniques on proper business etiquette for interviewing and correspondence, and they are given contact information for targeted companies with whom UCSD Extension has built extensive relationships.
+They are coached on how to proceed through the process, which includes researching companies, making contact, following up, participating in interviews, and accepting offers.

-Students perform their internships during their second quarter, usually between 12 and 18 hours per week, and attend class primarily at night.
+Students perform their internships during the second quarter, usually working between 12 and 18 hours per week, while attending classes primarily at night.